French Coptic Orthodox Church

 The French Coptic Orthodox Church (Métropole copte orthodoxe de France) is a Coptic Orthodox jurisdiction centered in France.

 History

-Coptic immigration to France began as early as 1801 after the French Invasion of Egypt and there was significant immigration after the 1952 Revolution in Egypt.
+Coptic immigration to France began as early as 1801 after the French Invasion of Egypt and there was significant immigration after the 1952 Egyptian revolution.

 The church was canonically instituted by Pope Shenouda III on 2 July 1974 as the French Coptic Orthodox Eparchy.
-On 18 June 1994 Pope Shenouda raised the status of the eparchy to the French Coptic Orthodox Church, a newbody.
+On 18 June 1994, Pope Shenouda raised the status of the eparchy to the French Coptic Orthodox Church, a new body.

-The church was headed by Metropolitan Marcos until his death on 11 May 2008.
-The seat of the head of the French Coptic Orthodox Church remained vacant until the enthronement of Bishop Athanasius, a member of the Holy Synod of the Coptic Orthodox Church, to the diocese on 16 June 2013.
-The French-speaking Coptic community is now served by Metropolitan Athanasius.